 Where can I collect?

-Please note permits are restricted to enable charities to raise money without their collections clashing with those of other charities.
-It is our policy to only allow one collection per week in the same area, therefore demand is high.
+Please note; permits are restricted to enable charities to raise money without their collections clashing with those of other charities.
+It’s our policy to only allow one collection per week in the same area (unless it’s a special event), therefore demand is high.

-Please note, if you wish to collect on behalf of a charity within the King's Lynn town centre including the regenerated Vancouver Quarter of the town, you will need to first obtain prior permission to do so.
-This is from the Vancouver Quarter town centre manager.
-Please email email@example.com.
+If you wish to collect on behalf of a charity within the regenerated Vancouver Quarter of the King's Lynn town centre (between Kenneth Bush and Peacocks), you’ll need permission first.
+This is from the Vancouver Quarter Town Centre Manager.
+Please email firstname.lastname@example.org

 What happens next?

-Once your application is received and processed we shall issue you with a permit authorising the collection for the applied date and time and area.
+We will make a decision on your application.
+We’ll contact you if we cannot approve this or issue a permit authorising the collection for the applied date, time and area.

 After your collection